MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/use-conditionals.md

 3. In case all conditions are invalid, the flow will execute the actions in the **Default case** block, if exists.

 ![A example with an switch block.](media\switch-case-model\switch.png)

+You'll find the list of conditional actions available in the [Actions reference](actions-reference/conditionals.md).